-Can you guess what caused it?
+Can you guess what caused this “dirt” to show up?

 The title of this blog post probably gives it away, but before I show photos of the rotted wall, let me first explain all of the stuff that went wrong.
 To start, here’s a photo of the front of the house.
 It’s a little tough to see through the tree, but there are no gutters at the upper section of the roof, and the valley at the upper roof dumps water onto the lower roof.
 From there, the lower roof is supposed to direct water into the gutter.

-If there had been gutters installed at the upper portion of the roof, all of that water would have been dealt with, but instead the lower roof gets pounded.
+If there had been gutters installed at the upper portion of the roof, all of that water would have been dealt with, but instead, the lower roof gets pounded.

 I did some moisture testing around the window to confirm my suspicions, then we took the siding off to get a good look at the damage.